michael-golfi/terraform-app-gateway-2-vm/README.md

 ## Description

-This template allows you to deploy an Azure Gateway, that routes traffic to a Linux VM running NGINX via a private subnet.
-The Linux VM does not have a public IP address, since it gets its IP from the private subnet behind the Application Gateway.
-A Bastion Host is required to provide access (via SSH) to this VM from the extenal network.
+This template allows you to deploy an Azure Gateway, that routes traffic to Linux VMs running NGINX via private subnets.
+The Linux VMs do not have public IP addresses, since they get their IP from the private subnets behind the Application Gateway.
+A Bastion Host is required to provide access (via SSH) to these VMs from the extenal network.

+Web traffic towards the Application Gateway will be routed to the VMs based on the URL path.
+Any path prefixed with `/vm1/*` will be forwarded to Linux VM 1 and a path prefixed with `/vm2/*` will be forwarded to Linux VM 2.

 The use of a Bastion Host is a recomended security practice.
 The Bastion host is commonly used to execute remote scripts in a VM which does not have a public IP and Terraform makes it very easy to add/remove a Bastion Host from a deployment when its needed.